+This is my most viral recipe for the last few years!
 You simply can't go wrong with our rustic bread; it goes well with anything.
 Even non-bakers can have this turn out perfectly delicious every time!
 We love that you don't need any fancy gadgets for it, although a stand mixer does keep you from working up a sweat 😉 So what are we waiting for?
 Let's get on to…

 TIPS FOR MAKING THE EASIEST CRUSTY RUSTIC BREAD

 We could make this every week and never get tired of it… Shoot, we could make it every day and never get tired of it!
 You won't be disappointed, we promise.
 Plus, it's a great shelf cooking recipe because all of these ingredients are kitchen staples!

 Here are some tips for preventing a heavy, or overly doughy, loaf: